 Being a leader is a privilege

-Even in the male-dominated gaming industry, there’s an increasing understanding of the importance of employee engagement.
-Olympic Entertainment Group’s leadership team is very diverse, and the overall female-male leader ratio in the organization reflects gender equality.
+Even in the male-dominated gaming industry, there’s an increasing understanding of the importance of employee engagement and leadership diversity.
+For example, Olympic Entertainment Group’s leadership team is very diverse, and the overall female- male leader ratio in the organization reflects gender equality.

-For Helena, being invited to be the first female keynote speaker in the 10-year history of the Casino Operations Summit (COS) in Riga, Latvia, was a huge honor.
+For Helena, being invited to be the first female keynote speaker at the 10-year- old Casino Operations Summit (COS) in Riga, Latvia, was a huge honor.
 She used the opportunity to highlight the softer topics of employee motivation and leadership for gaming industry leads.

 “I want to believe that I influenced at least a few leaders in the audience of 250.
-After my presentation, the producer of the COS, Lucien Wijsman, said: Thank you for bringing the TED Talks to my conference!
+After my presentation, the producer of the COS, Lucien Wijsman, said: “Being somewhat of a public speaker myself, Helena glued me to my seat for 45 minutes.
+This was not a presentation; this was a TED-talk, mesmerizing and amazing.”!
 That’s probably one of the proudest moments in my life.
 15 years ago, I would faint if forced to speak even in front of a small group of people.
 I overcame my fears and felt confident in the topic I’m passionate about and strongly believe in,” Helena states.

 She considers her greatest achievement as becoming a member of the board of the Olympic Entertainment Group, along with the Chairman and CEO, Corey David Plummer.
 “I think we form a great ‘tandem’ to make things happen for the better,” says Helena.

-She also notes that, as an inspirational leader, Plummer boasts an extensive resume of knowledge and gaming background, a magnificent network, and high authority in the industry, which has significantly impacted their business expansions, and brought them partnerships with the best-known brands on the planet, such as the NHL, NBA, and football clubs, like Real Betis in Spain, Fiorentina in Italy, and many more to come.
+She also notes that, as an inspirational leader, Corey boasts an extensive resume of knowledge and gaming background, a magnificent network, and high authority in the industry.
+He has significantly impacted their business expansions and brought them partnerships with the best-known brands on the planet, such as the NHL, NBA, and football clubs, like Real Betis in Spain, Fiorentina and Juventus in Italy, and many more to come.

 “While he takes care of the business and expansion opportunities, I take care of the people who can execute the ideas and make the dreams come to life.
-I like to say that 50 per cent of the board focuses on people.
-Whenever I talk to someone, I emphasize that people are our most valuable resource and an asset to the success of this company,” says Helena.
+I like to say that 50 percent of the board focuses on people.
+So, whenever I talk to someone, I emphasize that people are our most valuable resource and an asset to the success of this company,” says Helena.

 “I believe that the reason why we, as leaders, are successful is only because of our team.
 I believe that being a leader is a privilege to influence the lives of your team members as individuals.
 If we fail, then we fail because of ourselves personally,” Helena observes.